Del Water Gap: Inception and early career

+At the time of the project's inception, Jaffe was playing drums in a noise rock band in which "they wouldn’t really let me sing."

+When he was 18, he moved to New York City to attend the Clive Davis Institute of Recorded Music at New York University and study music and sound production with the goal of becoming a sound engineer.
+He played in several bands as he entered college.
+He met a manager who encouraged him to take recording music seriously and booked him for a show.
+He then assembled a band, which he said was easier to do in New York.

+He once again connected with Maggie Rogers, a classmate.
+Rogers played in the first incarnation of Del Water Gap for six months.
+After two of the people he had started the project with dropped out, Jaffe took on Del Water Gap as a solo project.

-In 2013, Del Water Gap released his first EP, Del Water Gap EP.
-In 2017, he independently released the EP 1 (646) 943 2672, named after the number for a burner phone he encouraged fans to call.
+In May 2012, he released his first EP, Del Water Gap EP.
+He released another EP, Sleeping, in May 2014.

+He independently released the EP 1 (646) 943 2672 in March 2017; it was named after the number for a burner phone he encouraged fans to call, which he answered personally.

-In 2018, Jaffe released the single "Laid Down My Arms" on Terrible Records.
+In November 2018, Jaffe released the single "Laid Down My Arms" on Terrible Records.

 In 2019, he released the singles "Chastain" and "Theory of Emotion" ahead of his third EP, Don't Get Dark, also on Terrible Records.

-In 2019, he released the EP Alive From Fresno, which included seven tracks recorded live.
+He released the EP Alive From Fresno, which included seven tracks recorded live, in November 2019, h.